joshgowdyprog/joshgowdyprog/README.md

 Leveraging these foundations, I am determined to use my broad skill set to solve the problems of the future and provide real insight and impact with the power of data.

-I have since worked on projects in the energy sector involving:
+I have since worked on a handful of projects in the energy sector involving:

 * graph-theoretic linear optimisation solutions for modelling GB electicity networks